 GULLIES

 A gully is a wide split in a mountainside typically formed by the erosive action of material carried in a stream or river.
 Gullies can be dry, as here, or coated with snow and ice.
 Either way they provide an interesting challenge for a climber.

 VERTICAL WALLS Steep faces of rock or ice were once impossibly difficult obstacles for climbers.
 With modern equipment and advanced techniques, climbers can tackle vertical walls and even overhangs.

 Viscous flowing ice

-Crevasse
+\ Crevasse

 Ribbon lake

-- See
+die

 Push moraine

 , Sediment deposited by meltwater

-Outwash plain

 Terminal moraine

-1
+Outwash plain /

 Meltwater

 13

 Stream